Other-Project/SI3-Citadels/README.md

 [Lubrat Jilian](https://github.com/LubratJilian), [Michelozzi Antoine-Marie](https://github.com/mantoniu)**
 Polytech Nice-Sophia - SI3 PS5

-**Goals :** Recreate Citadels board game and simulate a game with 4 or more robots.
+**Goals :** Recreate the Citadels board game and simulate a game with 4 or more bots.

 ------------------------